 In October 2017 we built Querculus, a partly insulated garden shed, with space for one to four people.

 Bringing your own sleeping bag is very helpful, but not mandatory.

-The Oak has an outdoor kitchen and outdoor bathroom (with buckets to shower hot or cold), and since November 2018 also a real outdoor shower (that has to be finished yet) with hot water at Robur.
+The Oak has an outdoor kitchen and outdoor bathroom (with buckets to shower hot or cold), and an outdoor cold shower.

 A heavenly Lazy Lounge will provide you of nice relaxing moments, on your own or with other volunteers.

 And of course, the heart of The Oak is the central Fireplace next to the kitchen, where volunteers can gather every evening, for the meals and in their free time.

 There is potable water from a well (143 m deep) and green electricity from the grid.

 There are a lot of hiking and biking opportunities with a nature reserve on walking distance, called Visbeekvallei (info on the internet in Flemish); also on walking distance are Camping De Lilse Bergen with a huge swimming lake (day entrance € 5,-), a horse riding centre, a country golf club and a waterski club (just in case :-)).

 At ca. 30 mins. walking / 10 mins. biking, you can enjoy Beerse swimming pool and sports centre (wifi available), see opening hours and fees at The Oak.

 The Oak has some (old) bicycles that can be used for short distances.